 To date, I have worked with individuals, couples, families and groups, ranging in age from early adolescence to late adulthood.
 I have worked as a psychologist and clinical teaching supervisor in multiple public hospitals (CAMH -Toronto; MUHC, Douglas, Jewish General - Montreal), clinics, and private settings within Canada and the United States.

-I am presently only working with women, ages 30+.
+I am presently only working with adults, ages 30+.
 BIPOC and LGBTQIA2s+ are encouraged to reach out.
 Teletherapy or in person “walking” sessions are offered.
 My rate is $200/ hour.

 Featured References: